-Infant cereals are touted as good first foods for babies, but they really aren’t, and they are not even okay, in my opinion, partly because the rest of the family is not eating that stuff and partly because they are basically introducing “instant fast food” to the baby.
+Infant cereals are touted as good first foods for babies, but they really aren’t.
+They are not even okay, in my opinion, partly because the rest of the family is not eating that stuff and partly because they are basically introducing “instant fast food” to the baby.

 Commercial infant cereals were introduced into the mass market in North America in the 1920s and 1930s.
 Parents were encouraged to give these foods from very early on, from the baby’s age of 2 or 3 months and sometimes even earlier.
 Besides making money for the manufacturer, they were promoted as providing the baby with “easily digestible” food, containing important elements the manufacturer claimed were not easily available in other foods babies were first given.
 And this worry about the baby missing out on “not easily available nutrients” has been with the parents ever since.

-Back in the 1920s and 1930s, with more and more pediatricians pushing formula feeding to the exclusion of breastfeeding, infant cereals were “nutritional insurance” against nutrients missing in formulas at the time.
+Back in the 1920s and 1930s, with more and more pediatricians pushing formula feeding as “scientific infant feeding”, often to the exclusion of breastfeeding, infant cereals were “nutritional insurance” against nutrients missing in formulas at the time.
 Especially home-made formulas (1 part cow’s milk, 2 parts water, 1 tablespoon of corn syrup and less water and more corn syrup as the baby gets bigger).

-These cereals, even the modern versions tend to taste bland, at best, and bad, at worst.
-They are expensive for what you get from a nutritional point of view.
-Indeed, the nutritional value of most is rather lacking, the only nutrient thought to be of potential value and actually serves only to market the product is the iron that has been added to them.
+These cereals, even the modern versions, tend to taste bland, at best, and bad, at worst.
+And they are expensive for what you get from a nutritional point of view.
+Indeed, the nutritional value of most commercial cereals is rather lacking.
+The only nutrient thought to be of possible potential value, but in truth serves only to market the product, is the iron that has been added.
 But, most of the iron, which is poorly absorbed, ends up in the baby’s diaper.
-And because of the high levels of iron in the cereals, they tend to be constipating.
+And because of the high levels of iron in the cereals, commercial cereals tend to be constipating.

 In fact, the “need” for iron has been overly exaggerated, based on the knowledge that breastmilk does not contain a lot of iron.
 Did nature mess up?
 What could possibly be the reason for “insufficient” amounts of iron in breastmilk.

-It was assumed, on the basis of “nutritional theory”, that the concentration of iron in breastmilk was low and that this was a bad thing.
-Exclusively breastfed thriving babies are, it needs to be remembered and too often forgotten, the physiological norm.
+It was assumed, on the basis of “nutritional theory”, that because the concentration of iron in breastmilk was low, this was a bad thing.
+Exclusively breastfed, thriving babies are, it needs to be remembered and too often forgotten, the physiological norm.
 They are meant to get iron from three sources – during the pregnancy, from cord blood at birth and breastmilk which contains iron in a very absorbable form.
-And it is quite possible that the drop in iron stores that occurs in the exclusively breastfed baby around 6 months of age actually has a beneficial effect in preventing infection in the baby when he starts food.
+And it is quite possible that the decrease in iron stores that occurs in the exclusively breastfed baby around 6 months of age actually has a beneficial effect in preventing infection in the baby when he starts food.

 High levels of iron in the intestinal tract of a baby encourage the growth of pathogenic bacteria that need iron in order to multiply, thus increasing the risk of serious infection.
 Once the baby is six months old, he will start to eat food, but at an age where his immunity has developed to the point that he could fight off these infections, especially if he is still breastfeeding.